Renting is not always cheaper than owning your own home but is more accessible and offers you more flexibility

-Vanmark Lettings & Management offers a professional, personal and friendly service with expert advice.
-Although we are instructed by the landlord, we ensure all tenants are treated fairly and kept up-to-date with current regulations.
+Vanmark Lettings & Management offer a professional, personal, and friendly service with expert advice.
+Although we are instructed by the landlord, we ensure all tenants are treated fairly and kept up to date with current regulations and legislation.

 - Paying your rent and any other bills and rates on time